Traveling with a Baby? It Gets Harder…

 When you’re traveling with a baby, extra space is nice to have to allow for some grown-up time while baby’s napping or in bed early.
 When you’re traveling with older kids, extra space becomes necessary especially when your kids become the size of adults.

 My husband is a big man at 6’7″.
-Now, at 14, my daughter is taller than me.
-And, at 10, my son is over 5’1″ and 110lbs.
+At 14, my daughter was taller than me.
+And, my son is rapidly overtaking me as well.
 The typical hotel room with two queen (if you’re lucky) beds is becoming a bit of a squeeze.
 Although we try our best to be tidy and keep order in our room, with four adult-sized people comes four adult-sized bags and belongings.
 Upgrading rooms or booking two adjoining rooms will soon be a necessity which will also drive up the cost (see #4).

 Those early days of feeding baby on holiday will seem like a breeze when you realize that eating issues don’t necessarily disappear once you can actually discuss eating with your child.
 Picky toddlers can (and do) become picky teenagers.
 That baby who happily ate anything and everything can (and will) grow into a middle-schooler who insists on following restrictive eating regimes.
 And this is not even touching on the stress and fear of managing severe food allergies or intolerances.